 1. What does the Information Ratio tell me as an investor?

-It tells you how much excess return a fund has generated over its benchmark for every unit of risk taken.
-A higher IR means the fund is beating the benchmark more consistently.
+It tells you how much excess return a fund has generated over its benchmark for every

 2. How is the Information Ratio different from the Sharpe Ratio?

-The Sharpe Ratio measures excess return over a risk-free rate, while the Information Ratio compares return relative to a benchmark.
-IR is more useful when comparing actively managed funds.
+Ratio compares return relative to a benchmark.
+IR is more useful when comparing actively

-3. What is considered a good Information Ratio?
+3. What is considered a good Inform ation Ratio?

 Generally, an IR of above 0.5 is considered good.
-The higher the ratio, the better the fund’s risk-adjusted outperformance.
+The higher the ratio, the better the

 4. Should I rely only on the Information Ratio?

 No. Use IR along with other metrics like Alpha, Sharpe Ratio, and Standard Deviation.
-Also consider your investment goals, risk appetite, and time horizon.

-Note: Views and opinions contained herein are for information purposes only and should not be construed as investment advice/ recommendation to any party or solicitation to buy, sale or hold any security or to adopt any investment strategy.
+Views and opinions contained herein are for information purposes only and should not be construed as investment advice/ recommendation to any party or solicitation to buy, sale or hold any security or to adopt any investment strategy.
 It does not warrant the completeness or accuracy of the information and disclaims all liabilities, losses and damages arising out of the use of this information.
 The recipient should exercise due caution and/ or seek professional advice before making any decision or entering into any financial obligation based on information, statement or opinion which is expressed herein.

-Mutual Fund investments are subject to market risks.
-Please read all scheme-related documents carefully.
+Mutual fund investments are subject to market risks, read all scheme related documents carefully.